Dark-Matter7232/DarkST/README.md

-# instantOS st
+# DarkSt

+St fork based on instantos-st
-this st fork is the default terminal emulator being used in instantOS It is nothing special, it really just gets the job done which is what a default terminal should do.
+It is nothing special, it really just gets the job done which is what a default terminal should do.
 The core changes are
 - xresources support